whitequark/blog/source/_posts/2012-12-06-a-language-for-embedded-developers.markdown

 ... and have the exact same accessor methods to be defined automatically.

 Let's look closer at the example.
-What does `attr_reader :name` in the context of `class Microcontroller` mean?
+What does `attr_reader "name"` in the context of `class Microcontroller` mean?
 It means that a message named `attr_reader` is sent to the class `Microcontroller`, which is itself an object, and is an instance of class `Class`.
 We can handle that message!